-1. UN Sustainable Development Goals
+UN Sustainable Development Goals

-King's College London seeks to play a central and transformational role in advancing the United Nations Sustainable Development Goals (UN SDGs) by 2030 through our education, research and service to society.
-Approved by the member states of the United Nations (UN) in 2015, the SDGs are a set of 17 goals designed to address our most critical global challenges.
+King's College London seeks to play a central and transformational role in advancing the United Nations Sustainable Development Goals (UN SDGs) by 2030.

+The SDGs are a set of 17 goals designed to address our most critical global challenges.
+They were approved by the member states of the United Nations (UN) in 2015.

 King's 2020-21 SDG report showcases our contribution and response to the goals.
 Throughout this document, we have highlighted the relevant SDGs to illustrate how our work relates to each one.